 Outreach Group (President)

 This committee shall have at least three members, with one designated as chair.
-It shall have the responsibility of suggesting changes to the Bylaws, which it regards as necessary, to the Board of Directors, for discussion and approval, and then submitted to the membership for final vote, according to ARTICLE XlII of the Bylaws.
+It shall have the responsibility of suggesting changes to the Bylaws as necessary, to the Board of Directors, for discussion and approval, and then submitting the changes to the membership for final vote at a membership meeting or in an annual election, according to ARTICLE XIII of the Bylaws.
+Any changes must be distributed to the membership no less than 30 days prior to voting.
 The changes may arise from the committee itself, from written suggestions submitted by members, or from the Board of Directors.
-The Bylaws Committee shall also suggest changes to the Manual in like manner as the Bylaws changes, according to ARTICLE Xll of the Bylaws, submitting them for approval by a two-thirds vote of the Board of Directors before incorporating them into the Manual.
+The Bylaws Committee shall also suggest changes to the Manual in like manner as the Bylaws changes, according to ARTICLE XII of the Bylaws, submitting them for approval by a majority vote of the Board of Directors.

-The Communications Committee shall consist of at least 5 members, including the editor of Maryland Birdlife, the editor of the Maryland Yellowthroat, and the webmaster for the MOS Internet site.
-It shall be responsible for preparing and distributing both the printed and electronic publications of the Society, including Maryland Birdlife, the Maryland Yellowthroat, the Field List of the Birds of Maryland, state checklists, the state website, and other brochures and reference materials as needed.
+The Communications Committee shall consist of at least five members, including the editor of Maryland Birdlife, the editor of The Maryland Yellowthroat, and the webmaster for the MOS Internet site.
+It shall be responsible for maintaining and updating the state website, and for preparing and distributing both the printed and electronic publications of the Society, including Maryland Birdlife, The Maryland Yellowthroat, the Field List of the Birds of Maryland, state checklists, and other brochures and reference materials as needed.
 The Committee will establish consistent editorial guidelines for written and graphical elements.
-It will help other committees that need to produce publications (e.g., the sanctuary guide), and will advise chapters that seek assistance.
+It will help other committees that need to produce publications and forms (e.g., the sanctuary guide and birding guide), and will advise chapters that seek assistance.

 This committee has an unspecified number of members.
-It shall study sites for the Annual Meeting of the Society and then submit site recommendations to the Board of Directors for approval.
-The Committee shall include an individual designated as Conference Coordinator for the upcoming conference.
-The Conference Coordinator and individuals s/he designates shall make all local arrangements, plan all activities, and prepare notices to send to the membership, including suggested Bylaws changes, if any, and a list of nominees for office.
-It shall also coordinate meeting plans with the President.
+It shall study sites for an annual Convention of the Society and then submit site recommendations to the Board of Directors for approval.
+The Committee shall include an individual designated as Convention Coordinator for the upcoming convention.
+The Convention Coordinator and individuals designated by the Coordinator shall make all local arrangements, and plan all activities.
+It shall also coordinate annual meeting plans with the President.

 This committee shall have not less than five members, including the chair.
 It shall advise the President on conservation issues that are of concern to the Society.
 It shall report to the Board of Directors, and also the membership when so directed by the President or the Board.
 There shall be a contact person in each MOS chapter, with the default contact person being the chapter president.

-This committee shall consist of four members including chair, Treasurer, membership custodian and EarthShare Coordinator.
+This committee shall consist of three members including the Treasurer and the membership coordinator.
 The primary purpose of the Development Committee is to encourage membership and means to complete the mission of the Society through outreach.
-This may involve the acquisition of funds through participation and encouragement of annual giving through workplace annual giving campaigns (e.g. Environmental Fund of the Maryland/EarthShare) and through remembrance of MOS in bequeaths.
+This may involve the acquisition of funds through participation and encouragement of annual giving through workplace annual giving campaigns and through remembrance of MOS in bequests.
 It also includes participation in local events facilitating the appreciation of birdlife.
-The EFC Coordinator assists the Development Committee through monitoring of EFC activities, annual submission, and outreach to encourage annual giving.
-The membership custodian serves the Development Committee through the maintenance of the State membership list and to provide for the dissemination of Society information to all new members.
+The membership coordinator serves the Development Committee through the maintenance of the State membership list and to provide for the dissemination of Society information to all new members.

 This committee shall consist of four members, including the chair and the Society Treasurer as a non-voting member.
 All disbursements, transfers of funds, and other similar actions required pursuant to the committee’s decisions shall be performed by the Treasurer.